amirzed/provisionpad/README.md

 If you don't have AWS access credentials you can get them through AWS management console:

 - Log in to AWS management console
-- Click on user menue
+- Click on user menu
 - Click on My Security Credentials
 - Section Access keys for CLI, SDK, & API access you can create one.